-- If the system or individual components are damaged. - If the system has been altered or modified without authorisation. - If the supply and return lines (e.g. gas, flue gas, water, electricity, condensate drain) are altered or modified without authorisation. - If any safety devices are missing or inoperable. → "3.4 Safety devices" (page 8). - During the construction phase of the building. - If the system has been in storage for more than 6 months after delivery without prior removal of preservative agent. - → "4.
-Storage" (page 14). - If the system has been decommissioned for more than 6 months without prior removal of preservative agent. - For children or individuals who are incapable of assessing the hazards associated with operating the system.
+- If the system or individual components are damaged. - If the system has been altered or modified without authorisation. - If the supply and return lines (e.g. gas, flue gas, water, electricity, condensate drain) are altered or modified without authorisation. - If any safety devices are missing or inoperable. → "3.6 Safety devices" (page 10). - During the construction phase of the building. - If the system has been in storage for more than 12 months after delivery without the reapplication of preservative agent by the manufacturer.
+"4 Storage" (page 11) - → "4.
+Storage" (page 11). - For children or individuals who are incapable of assessing the hazards associated with operating the system.